 Where is the front door?
 Where should the community connection be?

-Do we connect to Rieke ES?
+Do we connect to Rieke FS2 pool parking in the top, night corner - along Bothogame.

-Notes (Build new)

-I like option & like
+Notes Build new!
+I like option & like Puillipper (Principal's) soleted but concerned about parking being shored between Ricke at Wilson I would add additional of

-Phillipper (Principal's)

-selected but concerned

-about parking being

-shored between Rieke

-it Wilson.

 Vehicular traffic patterns?
 Pedestrian traffic patterns?
-Edges vs the middle?
 No vehicular traffic through?